 - Traveling to the College will have a major impact on the environment.
 Many airlines, or other associations such as Sustainable Travel International, provide opportunities to offset your flight;

 - When using off-campus accommodation, please consider sharing taxis or taking public transportation to the College;

-- The College only uses recycled paper, and the organisation is committed to reducing paper usage.
+- The College only uses recycled paper, and the organization is committed to reducing paper usage.
 Please consider the environment before printing, and if you do choose to print please use double-sided printing;

-- The organisers are committed to turning off unused equipment at all times.
-Please help by switching off equipment, rather than leaving it on stand-by;
+- The organizers are committed to turning off unused equipment at all times.
+Please help by switching off equipment, rather than leaving it on standby;

-Please help us to ensure that ICTD2010 is not only a great conference, but also that we minimise its effects on the environment.
+Please help us to ensure that ICTD2010 is not only a great conference guide but also that we minimize its effects on the environment.